 Turn Any act in the show; you "do your turn."

 Wait Brothers Show Ringling Bros.and Barnum & Bailey Show.
 So called because the posters read, "Wait for the Big Show."

-Walls Canvas side walls of a tent, as distinguished from the roof or 'top.'
+Walls or Sidewalls Canvas side walls of a tent, as distinguished from the roof or 'top.'

-Walkaround A clown feature in which they stroll through the crowd and perform comic bits interacting with audience members.
+Walkaround A clown feature in which clowns stroll through the crowd and perform comic bits interacting with audience members.